tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 ![Web Page](_images/events-8.jpg)

 ### A. Explanation
-Clicking on an element should toggle the styles back and forth from a normal look, to changed look with a yellow background color and italic text.
-This is being accomplished by changing `dataset.state` from "normal" to "changed".
+Clicking on an element should toggle the styles back and forth from its normal appearance, to a changed appearance with a yellow background color and italic text.
+This toggling between the 2 appearances is being tracked by changing `dataset.state` from "normal" to "changed".
 Note that we came up with the name `.state` on our own.
 We could have called it anything like `.selected` or `.clicked`.

 - **Note *above* that we can see the changing value (as we click) of the div's `data-state` in the web inspector elements tab.**